chrisns/harmony-api/README.md

 # Harmony API!!

+> fork from https://github.com/maddox/harmony-api but with a few improvements, such as eslint, optional discovery, github ci builds, cross arch docker builds (run on your non x86 hardware) and using dependabot to stay on top of dependency updates

 Harmony API is a simple server allowing you to query/control multiple local [Harmony Home Hubs](http://myharmony.com/products/detail/home-hub/) and their devices over HTTP or MQTT.